prisms-center/phaseField/README.md

 <I>Visualization:</I>

-  Output of the primal fields and postprocessed fields is in standard vtk format (parallel:*.pvtu, serial:*.vtu files) which can be visualized with the following open source applications:
+  Output of the primal fields fields is in standard vtk format (parallel:*.pvtu, serial:*.vtu files) which can be visualized with the following open source applications:
   1. VisIt (https://wci.llnl.gov/simulation/computer-codes/visit/downloads)